snowplow/documentation/docs/data-discovery/tracking-catalog/index.md

 ![Screenshot of the BDP Console showing the event entities diagram](images/event-map.png)

 Similarly, you can navigate to an Entity by selecting one from the map or the list view.
-This shows you how it’s structured and what Events are tracking it.
+This shows you how it’s structured and what Events include it.

 For both Events and Entities, the Tracking Catalog also displays a log of version changes to help users understand how the data is evolving through time.